 Many mathematicians use general-purpose mathematical software which includes tools for symbolic and numerical computation and other features such as plotting, visualization and data analysis.
-Such software is used for solving linear and nonlinear equations, graphing the results, as a tool for exploring a mathematical concept, as a handbook of mathematical functions and integration rules, and as a technique for verifying the correctness of calculations done "by hand".
-In this introductory course, students will explore these ideas using the popular MATLAB software.
+Such software is used for solving linear and nonlinear equations, graphing the results, as a tool for exploring mathematical concepts, and as a technique for verifying the correctness of calculations done "by hand".
+In this introductory course, students will explore these ideas in the Python programming language.